 A Wildcard SSL certificate allows you to secure multiple sub-domains with just one certificate.
 In many cases, the wildcard certificate makes more sense than a SAN (Subject Alternative Name) because it allows for unlimited sub-domains and you don’t need to define them at the time of purchase.

 You can add sub-domains without having to redeploy the certificate.
-For example, you could use a wildcard certificate for the domain name mydomain.com and that certificate would also work for my.mydomain.com, my1.mydomain.com, and any other sub-domain.
-The wildcard refers to the fact that the certificate is provisioned for *.mydomain.com so that the certificate would just work, no reissue required.
+For example, you could use a wildcard certificate for the domain name example.com and that certificate would also work for my.example.com, my1.example.com, and any other sub-domain.
+The wildcard refers to the fact that the certificate is provisioned for *.example.com so that the certificate would just work, no reissue required.